Caleres, Inc. (NYSE:CAL) Announces $0.07 Quarterly Dividend

-Caleres, Inc. (NYSE:CAL – Get Free Report) announced a quarterly dividend on Thursday, March 14th, Zacks reports.
-Shareholders of record on Thursday, March 28th will be given a dividend of 0.07 per share by the textile maker on Friday, April 12th.
+Caleres, Inc. (NYSE:CAL – Get Free Report) declared a quarterly dividend on Thursday, March 14th, Zacks reports.
+Investors of record on Thursday, March 28th will be paid a dividend of 0.07 per share by the textile maker on Friday, April 12th.
 This represents a $0.28 dividend on an annualized basis and a yield of 0.72%.
 The ex-dividend date of this dividend is Wednesday, March 27th.

 About Caleres